 What outcomes will a high-performing HR tech stack deliver?

-When you choose high performing HR tech tools, you’ll open up the potential to achieve a number of benefits.
+When you choose high-performing HR tech tools, you’ll open up the potential to achieve several benefits.

 - The ability to optimize employee performance and improve job satisfaction.